Jacky1128/academic_homepage/content/authors/admin/_index.md

 * **09/2023**   One paper [OpenSTL](https://arxiv.org/abs/2306.11249) is accepted by NeurIPS 2023.
 * **06/2023**   Honored to be [CSIG](https://www.csig.org.cn) Student Member.
 * **05/2023**   New preprint [SAMix](https://arxiv.org/abs/2111.15454): The first mixup algorithm that solves the 2 remaining challenges at once for both SL and SSL scenarios.
-* **11/2022**   New preprint [MogaNet](https://arxiv.org/abs/2211.03295): A new pure ConvNet architecture from the novel perspective of multi-order game-theoretic interaction.
+* **11/2022**   New preprint [MogaNet](https://arxiv.org/abs/2211.03295): A new family of pure ConvNet architecture (scaling from 5M to 100M+) explored from the novel perspective of multi-order game-theoretic interaction.
 * **09/2022**   New preprint [OpenMixup](https://arxiv.org/abs/2209.04851): The first comprehensive mixup benchmark and codebase framework for visual classification and more.
 * **09/2022**   Responsible for the maintenance of [OpenMixup](https://github.com/Westlake-AI/openmixup) codebase (524 stars).